-- A. Preview: Displays the photo or photos being printed. - B. View Selector: Lets you view the photos being printed individually, in facing-page view, or in grid view.
-The icon on the far right turns soft proofing on and off. - C. Filmstrip: Shows all of the photos that have been selected for printing, with check marks to turn printing on or off.
-(The Filmstrip is not visible when a single image has been selected for printing.) - D. Page view: Displays the number of pages being printed, and lets you move from page to page. - E. Printer pane: Contains options for output-printer or PDF-as well as printer, page setup, page size, number of copies, resolution, and printer profile and rendering intent. - F. Print Area pane: Contains options for fitting and selecting the print image size.

-- G. Watermark pane: For adding a watermark to printed photos. - H. Sharpening: Options for sharpening during the print process. - I. Print/Cancel: Print One (current image), Print All, or Cancel.
+- A. Preview: Displays the photo or photos being printed. - B. View Selector: The middle two icons are not applicable inside HDR; the icon on the far right turns soft proofing on and off. - C. Page view: Displays the number of pages being printed.
+(Not applicable in HDR 2021.) - D. Printer pane: Contains options for output-printer or PDF-as well as printer, page setup, page size, number of copies, resolution, and printer profile and rendering intent. - E. Print Area pane: Contains options for fitting and selecting the print image size. - F. Watermark pane: For adding a watermark to printed photos. - G. Sharpening: Options for sharpening during the print process. - H. Print/Cancel: Print One (current image), Print All, or Cancel.

-NOTE: The print engine in HDR 2020 is based upon the engine inside ON1 Photo RAW 2020, which has the capability to print multiple photos at a time.
+NOTE: The print engine in HDR 2021 is based upon the engine inside ON1 Photo RAW 2021, which has the capability to print multiple photos at a time.
 Because HDR can only edit a single photo at a time, some options, like contact sheets and some view settings, are not applicable in ON1 HDR.